Retroplaya135/VR-Immersion-Headsets-Motion-Insights/README.md

 # VR-Immersion-Headsets-Motion-Insights

-A comprehensive Python-based analysis of user experiences with Virtual Reality (VR) platforms using data visualization, correlation analysis, and actionable insights.
+A Python-based analysis of user experiences with Virtual Reality (VR) platforms using data visualization, correlation analysis, and actionable insights.
 The dataset explores factors such as immersion levels, motion sickness, VR headset usage, and demographic details to uncover trends and suggest improvements in VR design and usability.

 ---